tedtoal/Button_TT/README.md

 expR          Like expU but expansion to the right.
 ```

 The second argument, *align*, is a text string of one or two characters that tells how the button is to be aligned relative to the button position (x,y) specified by the x and y arguments.
 This is very handy for easily centering buttons or left- or right- justifying them.
-In the btn_Simple example above, the value "TC" is specified, meaning the button is to be justified against the top edge (i.e. the top of the button will be at the specified y coordinate) and centered left-right (so the button center is at the specified x coordinate).
+In the btn_Simple example above, the value "TC" is specified, meaning the button is to be justified against the top edge (i.e. the top of the button will be at the specified y coordinate of 5) and centered left-right (so the button center is at the specified x coordinate of 120, which is halfway across the 240-pixel-wide display).
 Note that justification of text within a labelled button is handled entirely separately by a different argument to the *Button_TT_label.initButton()* function, described later.

 The next four arguments (x, y, w, and h) are straightforward.
-They give the button (x,y) position as already discussed, and the button size in pixels, w being the width and h being the height.
+They give the button (x,y) position as (120, 5), and the button size (w,h) in pixels as (40, 20), w being the width and h being the height.

 The next two arguments (outlineColor and fillColor) are simply ILI9341_ color constants (from Adafruit_GFX.h) specifying the color of the button outline and interior.
 If both are the same color, the button appears as a simple rectangle with no outline.
 Also, a special constant, *TRANSPARENT_COLOR*, is defined in Button_TT.h and it can be used anywhere a color value is needed.
 It causes the graphic element assigned that color to not be drawn.
 If outlineColor were specified to be TRANSPARENT_COLOR, the outline of the button would not be drawn, so the color of the background screen fill would show.
 Likewise, if fillColor were that color, the button interior would not be drawn and the background screen fill would show.
 For labelled buttons (described later) whose label text can change, do not use TRANSPARENT_COLOR for the fillColor because the button interior must be drawn whenever the label changes, to erase the previous label.